• Skip to primary navigation

 You can just let the plant be and continue to take care of it as you normally do.

-If you only see stems on the plant, you will see some small pups on them in a few weeks or months.
+If you only see stems on the plant, you will see new small pups growing on them in a few weeks or months.

 You only need to be a bit patient to see the growth in your plant, though.